ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-03-Hinges.md

 ---

-A) A type of hinge
+A) A springy metal connector for model planes

-B) A springy metal connector for model planes
+B) A type of screw

-C) A type of screw
+C) A type of hinge

 D) A cutting tool

 ---

-A springy metal connector for model planes
+A) A springy metal connector for model planes

 ///